Superfund Research Program

 I study whether different human and animal proteins can bind to PFAS, and how strong those binding interactions are.
 More specifically, my research aims to uncover how the same protein in different species might bind to PFAS and to develop machine learning approaches that can predict protein interactions for thousands of untested PFAS compounds.

-How did you become interested in this work?I became interested in lab work and human health research through a biomedical sciences program at my high school, but I had always been passionate about environmental health and climate change protections.
+How did you become interested in this work?I became interested in lab work and human health research through a biomedical sciences program at my high school, but I had always been passionate about environmental health and extreme weather protections.
 I pursued research in both neuroscience and environmental studies in my undergraduate career, and eventually discovered toxicology.
 This led to my research in how chemicals impact the brain, and in the distribution and uptake of PFAS into tissue.

 Tell us about a recent award and what it means to you.